 Visit PXU.org/PXUCity for details about enrollment and frequently asked questions.

-Phoenix Union High School District is proud to announce the anticipated opening of PXU City in the 2022-23 school year.
+Phoenix Union High School District proudly opened PXU City in the 2022-23 school year.
 The PXU City concept offers a new design of the high school experience where The City is Your Classroom.
 A student enrolled at PXU City will earn high school credits in-person and online from any PXU campus.
 Untethered by an individual campus or schedule, students will work with their school counselor to develop a program of study geared towards their interests, needs, and strengths.

 A PXU City student will design a schedule that works for their lifestyle.
 Perhaps a student needs to take care of a child or a younger sibling in the morning; they can start school at 10:00 AM.
 Maybe a student has a job in the afternoon, so might attend school in the morning, work in the afternoon and take the remaining classes at night or on the weekend.
 With PXU City, students can take courses at the times and locations that fit their schedules.